ben-kiddie/ModernOpenGLCourseApp/README.md

 This application was developed in Visual Studio 2019 under an x86 solution platform.

+How to use the application:
+- Use WASD to move the camera around.
+- Use the mouse to look around with the camera.
+- Press 'L' to activate and de-activate the torch spotlight.

 This course focused on creating and iterating upon an OpenGL application, introducing new features and techniques with each lecture while also exploring relevant theory.

 Topics covered include: